Morras/firebase-user-server/README.md

 )

 func main() {
-  token := os.Args[1]
+  // Use the first command line argument as the token to validate token := os.Args[1]
-  //Creates the validator with your project ID validator := fjv.NewDefaultTokenValidator("Your-Project-ID")
+  // Creates the validator with your project ID validator := fjv.NewDefaultTokenValidator("Your-Project-ID")
-  //Validates a token against the Firebase JWT rules. valid, err := validator.Validate(token)
+  // Validates a token against the Firebase JWT rules. valid, err := validator.Validate(token)

   fmt.Printf("Token is valid: %v\n", valid)